Fujifilm X-T100 vs Zeiss ZX1

 - More prestigious: Has the Zeiss luxury appeal, which ensures a high resale value.

-If the count of individual advantages (bullet points above) is taken as a guide, the ZX1 is the clear winner of the contest (14 : 10 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the ZX1 emerges as the winner of the match-up (14 : 12 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Fujifilm X-T100 and the Zeiss ZX1 place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera and Best Prime Lens Compact Camera listings whether the two cameras rank among the cream of the crop.